 Nottingham skateparks

-With over thirty skateparks around Nottinghamshire (while some cities are lucky to have just one or two), Notts is leading the way as a skate-friendly UK city with such a broad range of complimentary skateparks.
+With over fifty skateparks in the county of Nottinghamshire, 20 of those in Nottingham, big Notts is leading the way as a skate-friendly UK city with such a broad range of complimentary skateparks.
 How many have you skated so far?

 Nottingham urban area